Hornqvist, Bobrovsky lead Panthers to 3-1 win over Islanders - WHIZ News

 50 YEARS

 The Islanders are celebrating their 50th anniversary since joining the NHL at the beginning of the 1972-73 season.
 The first captain of the franchise, Ed Westfall, dropped the puck for a ceremonial opening faceoff.
 Four-time Stanley Cup Champion John Tonelli also sounded a siren alongside actor and Islanders fan Ralph Macchio to engage the crowd prior to the opening faceoff.
-In addition, Islanders co-owner Jon Ledecky rang the opening bell at the New York Stock Exchange Thursday morning and the Empire State Building was lit up in Orange and Blue for the Islanders.
+In addition, Islanders co-owner Jon Ledecky rang the opening bell at the New York Stock Exchange Thursday morning.
+Ledecky was joined by Jackpocket chief financial officer Sean Siuda.
+Jackpocket is the Islanders’ home helmet sponsor and the company’s name will appear on the helmet for all home games.
+Also, the Empire State Building was lit up in Orange and Blue for the Islanders.

 ABSENCES